nmpowell/mousemorph/README.md

 MouseMorph is a pipeline, or modular set of tools, for automatically analysing mouse brain MRI scans.
 It enables fully automatic [Voxel- and Tensor-Based Morphometry][ashburn_vbm_2000] (VBM, TBM) on large cohorts of high-resolution images.
 It is employed at the UCL Centre for Advanced Biomedical Imaging (CABI) for [phenotyping](http://en.wikipedia.org/wiki/Phenotype) mice based on *in-vivo* and *ex-vivo* scans.

-The primary distinction from clinically-focussed tools like [SPM]() and [FSL]() is a robust set of pre-processing steps, unique to or with customisations for the preclinical paradigm:
+The primary distinction from clinically-focussed tools like [SPM]() and [FSL]() is a robust set of pre-processing steps, unique to -- or with customisations for -- the preclinical paradigm:
 - Extraction of multiple subjects from a single scan image
 - Orientation to a standard space, from any initial orientation
 - Mouse brain extraction (skull stripping / brain masking)
 - Tissue segmentation

 Many of these steps are atlas-based (requiring prior knowledge).
 A few mouse atlases are freely available to download (see links below).
-For a further introduction, see the [**poster**]().
+For a further introduction, see the [**poster**](docs/Nick Powell - 20131016 - MouseMorph MRI Mouse Phenotyping - Poster A0 portrait.pdf).

 MouseMorph is open-source, cross-platform, and written in Python.